 The service station upgrade will provide fuel for 1800 residents of the entire Wellesley Island Group (22 islands) plus visitors, and around 4000 marine vessels operating in the Gulf of Carpentaria waterways.
 The upgrade will stop fuel theft and break-ins, as well as reducing the risk of fire or explosion.

 The current structure is rusty, rundown and unsafe with a broken bowser and uneven flooring.
 This funding will:

-- replace electrical wiring and install new lighting
+- replace electrical wiring

 - install a fuel drainage system

 - rebuild the front delivery area as a store-like retail area

 - realign the structure and level the flooring

 - install infrastructure to allow card-based payments.

 This is essential economic infrastructure to support the residents and businesses in this remote community.

 * Average number of Full-Time Equivalent (FTE) jobs supported by project construction (based on Queensland Treasury's Guidelines for estimating FTE jobs directly supported by the capital works program).